marcouderzo/CSDemoParser/Worklog.md

 You can read the documentation on how it works in detail [here](https://github.com/marcouderzo/CSDemoParser/blob/main/documentation/autoparse%20Script%20Documentation.md)

-## Dataset Validation Testing
+## Final Dataset Validation Testing

 ### validatedataset.py

-Testing and validating the dataset is always a good practice.
+Testing and validating the set of data is always a good practice.
 We decided to write a simple but very effective script that does it.

 You can read the documentation on the tests we decided to run [here](https://github.com/marcouderzo/CSDemoParser/blob/main/documentation/validateoutput%20Script%20Documentation.md)